Apple and unions: France

 Apple has 20 retail stores in France, 9 in Paris, as of 2023.
 Apple employees are represented by four trade-unions, CGT, Unsa, CFDT and Cidre-CFTC.

 Ahead of the iPhone 5 debut in 2012, employees in French Apple retail stores voted to go on strike after collective bargaining negotiations stalled.
 Solidaires, the main trade union involved represents 25% of the 1,000 French employees.

 Germany

-In 2011, Apple directly employed 50,000 workers worldwide; 30,000 of them in retail Apple stores.
-In February 2012, the first works council in the country was established in the Munich Apple retail store.
+In February 2012, the first works council in Germany was established in the Munich Apple retail store.
 In an interview with Manager Magazin, a ver.di union representative cited excessive overtime, high noise level and insufficient health measures as motivating factors for workers to form a works council, as well as the lack of any collective agreements.
 In December, retail workers at the Frankfurt Apple store elected a works council, the second one in Germany, making the establishment of a Germany wide General Works Council mandatory.
 A third works council was elected in the Jungfernstieg Apple store in Hamburg in early March 2013.
-In September 2013, a works council was formed in Augsburg.
+In September 2013, another works council was formed in Augsburg.